 Sellers also need to adhere to Amazon Prime's free two-day shipping promise.
 This may pressure brands to offer the same standards on their D2C platforms in order to stay competitive.

 Beyond this Amazon can unexpectedly change the rules sometimes too.
 For example in the past brands using Amazon SFP could make two-day Prime shipping available in specific regions.
 They could serve Prime customers near their warehouses where fast delivery was guaranteed.
 But Amazon recently changed this and now everyone on the Seller Fulfilled Prime program must offer two-day delivery nationwide.

 What are the differences between SFP and FBA?

 Amazon's fulfillment service has been mentioned a couple of times already.
 The official name for this service is Fulfillment by Amazon - or FBA for short.

-Brands that choose FBA ship their products in bulk to Amazon’s fulfillment centres.
-Then, Amazon staff pick, pack and ship these products as individual orders come in.
+Brands that choose FBA ship their products in bulk to Amazon's fulfillment canters.
+Then Amazon staff pick pack and ship these products as individual orders come in.

 Amazon SFP is a great way for established brands to boost sales.
-But it’s a good idea to test it out with a few product lines before committing to the programme fully.
+But it's a good idea to test it out with a few product lines before committing to the program fully.

-Want to build an optimised eCommerce strategy and provide a seamless path to purchase for your consumers?
+Want to build an optimized eCommerce strategy and provide a seamless path to purchase for your consumers?
 Contact us today to book a demo with our team of experts.